yodkwtf/java-development-course/09-exception-handling/readme.md

 }
 ```

-- Ensure our method only runs if we pass the right arguments, otherwise we crash the program
+- Ensure our methods only run if we pass the right arguments, otherwise we crash the program

 #### Handling User Input POV

-- prevent exceptions from being thrown
+- Write code that prevents exceptions from being thrown

 The following code will throw an error since the `username` is initially null